pysys-test/pysys-test/README.rst

   classification groups.
 - Support for Windows, Linux, macOS and Solaris.

 PySys was created by Moray Grieve.
-The current maintainer is Ben Spiller.
+The maintainer is now Ben Spiller.
 This is a community project so we welcome your contributions, whether enhancement issues or GitHub pull requests!